braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/data_warehouses/snowflake.md

 If you're interested in this integration, reach out to your Braze Account or Customer Success Manager and ask them to consult the Braze Business Intelligence Team on Secure Data Sharing with Snowflake.
 This will get the cogs going inside Braze and we'll have your views set up in no time!

 {% alert important %}
-You must have an account with Snowflake to use the Data Sharing and Braze Benchmark Services.
+You must have an account with Snowflake to use the Data Sharing Services.
 {% endalert %}

 ## Usage & Visualization